 - More or less heavy use of classical orchestras (or the synthesized equivalent of it).
 Some bands have taken to use full classical orchestras.

-Typical bands on this blog – apart from Leaves’ Eyes mentioned above – are Epica (if nobody else is, they are for sure), Illuminata (they would argue that they are Cinematic Metal, but – hey – part of it probably is, others are clearly Symphonic Metal), Within Temptation, Nightwish, Stream of Passion, Diabulus in Musica.
+Typical bands on this blog are Epica (if nobody else is, they are for sure), Illuminata (they would argue that they are Cinematic Metal, but – hey – part of it probably is, others are clearly Symphonic Metal), Within Temptation, Nightwish, Stream of Passion, Diabulus in Musica.

 #4 – Melodic Death Metal

 The genre – often called Gothenburg or Swedish Death Metal – mixes traditional Heavy Metal with Death Metal characteristics, extraordinary guitar playing prowess with aggressive Death Metal lyrics.
 Some bands employ a more doomish kind of metal.
-Whilst Death Metal itself originated mainly from the US, its slightly younger brother Melodeath found its origins – again – in Scandinavia.
+Whilst Death Metal itself originated mainly from the US, its slightly younger brother Melodic Death Metal found its origins – again – in Scandinavia.

-This sub-genre of Death Metal is one of the most alluring of this very specific Metal universe, featuring apart from the more traditional Death Metal growls or screams, very often clear voice passages.
-Death Doom Metal is often played slower than traditional Melodeath with melancholic, deep and dark themes being played out.
-For sake of simplicity, I am placing both genres together as one.
+This sub-genre of Death Metal is one of the most alluring of this very specific Metal universe.
+It features featuring apart from the more traditional Death Metal growls, very often clear voice passages.

 - Traditional growls are often replaced by screams to render the music more aggressive.